MAKArcti/docs-2_GOSH/docs/working-with-gosh/gosh-web.md

 Then you need to evaluate the Task.

-The cost of the Task is the number of tokens that will be paid from the DAO reserve.
+**Task cost** is the number of tokens that will be paid from the DAO reserve for its execution.

 !!! info
-    The members of the DAO agree between themselves how to evaluate the tasks.
+    The members of the DAO agree between themselves how to evaluate the Tasks.

 The results of the Task should be a pull request.